Kourotrophos

 They were usually depicted holding an infant in their arms.
 Deianeria and Ariadne were occasional shown on vases with their children, Hyllus and Staphylos and Oenopion respectively, but there is no evidence that there was a cult around them as kourotrophic figures.

 Kourotrophos was also the name of a goddess or goddesses worshiped independently in shrines of their own.
 For example, Kourotrophos was a deity of the city of Athens but was not among the major Olympian deities.
-She appeared as the protector of children and young people and a sanctuary built on her name in honor of the cult, the so-called Kourotropheion.
+She appeared as the protector of children and young people and a sanctuary built on her name in honor of the cult, the Kourotropheion.
 Kourotrophos was a major figure of cult, appearing in sacrifice groups connected with fertility and child care.

 Kourotrophos is similar to the Dea Gravida, which are figures representing either a goddesses or woman who is visibly pregnant.